 Activities prices in Malta can get pretty steep, depending on what it is that you choose to do.
 Where museum entry usually isn’t too expensive (normally around €5 per person, with student and senior discounts available at most establishments), certain attractions can be quite pricey.
 Even entrance into the iconic St John’s Co-Cathedral in Valletta is more expensive than most museums at €10 per person and entry into the Hal-Saflieni Hypogeum is €35 for adult entry.

-Accommodation prices don’t have to be incredibly steep, especially if you opt for budget choices like a private room through Airbnb or a bed in a hostel.
+Accommodation prices don’t have to be incredibly steep, especially if you opt for budget choices like a bed in a hostel.
 Expect a double ensuite room in a hotel to start at around €50-60 per night.

 Where you can end up saving a lot of money in Malta is on transportation, especially since it isn’t necessary to rent a car.
 Bus fares and ferry fees are quite affordable and your daily budget per person on transportation needn’t be over about €5-10 per person.